SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Rainbow leaned down and hugged Pinkie, who hugged back.

-Rainbow said, "that cake isn't going to do that, you are."
+Rainbow said, "That cake isn't going to do that, you are."

-Pinkie said, "what do you mean?"
+Pinkie said, "What do you mean?"

-Rainbow held Pinkie tight, "you're going to show her how much you love her, you already are.
+Rainbow held Pinkie tight.
+"You're going to show her how much you love her, you already are.
 Look at how much effort you are putting into this date, even without that cake, Rarity will know.
 She already knows, and tomorrow will just be more proof."

 "She does?"
 Pinkie asked.

-"Yes, Pinkie," Rainbow said before nuzzling Pinkie, "yesterday when I was talking to her alone, she was worried that she didn't know how to show you her love, besides giving you that dress."
+"Yes, Pinkie," Rainbow said before nuzzling Pinkie.
+"Yesterday when I was talking to her alone, she was worried that she didn't know how to show you her love, besides giving you that dress."

 "I know she loves me, she even gave me a kiss when you two came into the kitchen," Pinkie said.

-"I told her to give you that kiss," Rainbow explained, "when I woke you up, you muttered about wanting a kiss from Rarity, so I relayed the information."
+"I told her to give you that kiss," Rainbow explained.
+"When I woke you up, you muttered about wanting a kiss from Rarity, so I relayed the information."

 "Oh, thank you," Pinkie said, holding Rainbow tighter.

-"You're welcome," Rainbow said, "I told her to talk to you about it, you two need to love each other in ways the other wants to be loved in."
+"You're welcome," Rainbow said.
+"I told her to talk to you about it, you two need to love each other in ways the other wants to be loved in."

-"That's really good advice," Pinkie said as she smiled, "didn't expect love advice from you, but it's welcome," Pinkie said sheepishly.
+"That's really good advice," Pinkie said as she smiled.
+"Didn't expect love advice from you, but it's welcome," Pinkie said sheepishly.

 "I've been doing a lot of thinking in the process of dealing with my feelings for Fluttershy, it's been difficult to figure out these new emotions, but I think its made me more empathetic," Rainbow said.